-&lt;sup>70 Mr O'Donnell, XiC (Day 4).
+70 Mr O'Donnell, XiC (Day 4).
 LBR3A, para 6.3.1.

-&lt;sup>71 Mr O'Donnell, XiC (Day 5).
+71 Mr O'Donnell, XiC (Day 5).

-&lt;sup>72 As emphasised by Mr Lombard, XiC (Day 4).
+72 As emphasised by Mr Lombard, XiC (Day 4).

-&lt;sup>73 LBR1A, para 9.14.
+73 LBR1A, para 9.14.
 Deon Lombard, XiC (Day 4) explained that the "beauty of the space" was the flexibility to host events.

-&lt;sup>74 LBR2A, Table 2.
+74 LBR2A, Table 2.

-Functioning Open Space.
-The Events Space would benefit from tiered seating, providing an opportunity for people to sit and watch events against the backdrop of the river.
-The dimensions and proportions of the Events Space have been scaled to accommodate a wide variety of temporary events including concerts and markets.
-External lighting, power and water would be provided around the perimeter of the space.
-The location of the Events Space would draw people into the Scheme Land and encourage footfall in the area.
-The flexibility of the Future Functioning Open Space means that events could also be held at the upper levels.
+Furthermore, the integration of the Events Space with the rest of the Future Functioning Open Space means that different areas can be used in conjunction, unlike the Existing Functioning Open Space.75 The Events Space would benefit from tiered seating, providing an opportunity for people to sit and watch events against the backdrop of the river.76 The dimensions and proportions of the Events Space have been scaled to accommodate a wide variety of temporary events including concerts and markets.
+External lighting, power and water would be provided around the perimeter of the space.77 The location of the Events Space would draw people into the Scheme Land and encourage footfall in the area.
+The flexibility of the Future Functioning Open Space means that events could also be held at the upper levels.78

-- 23. Although the lower areas of the Future Functioning Open Space would be exposed to flooding that is currently experienced by the entirety of the existing Functioning Open Space on the Embankment, there would be an increase in the amount of open space within Flood Zone 1, from 2652 sqm to 3107 sqm (as well as in Flood Zone 2).
-Flooding rarely occurs during the summer, when most events are likely to be held on the Events Space.
-Amaps G and H compare in relation to the Existing Functioning Open Space and the Future Functioning Open Space.
-As explained by Mr Bannister, the flexibility of the Future Functioning Open Space as a whole means that events can be held in various different areas, meaning that any disruption from flooding can be minimised.
-The benefits of the new Events Space, situated close to the river, far outweighs the minor risk of flooding. - 24.
-The central areas of open space within the Scheme, including the Events Space, would meet the BRE overshadowing guidelines.
-This is supported by the shadow studies produced by Mr Bannister, which demonstrate that the new open space will experience a mix of sunlight and shade across the day, that is the existing open space does currently.
-Those shadow studies, unlike the TRT's, the provide a comparison between the Scheme Land at present and the Scheme Land with the Scheme in place.
-Mr Bannister applied a health warning to them as the seasons that to be precise with a natural living organism that changes with the seasons and the studies have modelled the trees in full leaf throughout the year.
-As Mr Bannister explained, that modelled approach has thus produced a conservative estimate of the level of sunlight across the new open space, but it is consistent in both the present condition and with the new open space.
-In any event, as also explained by Mr Bannister, the provision of a mix of shaded and sunlit areas within the Future Functioning Open Space is advantageous, providing an environment that is suitable to all.
-The fact that the seated area of the Events Space will experience shadows during the summer in the later afternoon, for example, is something to be welcomed. - 25.
-More play space, however defined, than existing would be provided.
-If circulation and associated seating is taken into account, rather than just areas with play equipment where
+- 23. Although the lower areas of the Future Functioning Open Space would be exposed to flooding that is currently experienced by the entirety of the existing Functioning Open Space on the Embankment, there would be an increase in the amount of open space within Flood Zone 1, from 2652 sqm to 3107 sqm (as well as an increase in Flood Zone 2).79 Flooding rarely occurs during the summer, when most events are likely to be held on the Events Space, 80 Maps G and H81 compare in relation to the Existing Functioning Open Space and the Future Functioning Open Space.
+As explained by Mr Bannister, the flexibility of the Future Functioning Open Space as a whole means that events can be held in various different areas, meaning that any disruption from flooding can be minimised.82 The benefits of the new Events Space, situated close to the river, far outweigh the minor risk of flooding.83 - 24.
+The central areas of open space within the Scheme, including the Events Space, would meet the BRE overshadowing guidelines.84 This is supported by the shadow studies produced by Mr Bannister, which demonstrate that the new open space will experience a mix of sunlight and shade across the day,85 just as the existing open space does currently.
+Those shadow studies, unlike the TRT's,86 provide a comparison between the Scheme Land at present and the Scheme Land with the Scheme in place.
+Mr Bannister applied a health warning to them as "it is difficult to be precise with a natural living organism that changes with the seasons"87 and the studies have modelled the trees in full leaf throughout the year.
+As Mr Bannister explained, that modelled approach has thus produced a conservative estimate of the level of sunlight across the new open space.
+In any event, as also explained by Mr Bannister, the provision of a mix of shaded and sunlit areas within the Future Functioning Open Space is advantageous, providing an environment that is suitable for all.
+The fact that the seated